 Learning how to compare smartphone processors in today’s world is no longer the abstract science that it once was.
 Smartphones are now very much a part of our everyday lives.
-These pieces of technology which ensures that phones run smoothly, often pops up in our daily conversations these days.
+These pieces of technology which ensure that phones run smoothly, often pop up in our daily conversations these days.

 There are also instances where you may want to educate a friend about SoCs.
 At some point in that conversation, they will need to be taught about how to compare smartphone processors.